SimpliMinimalist/project/blueprint.md

 *   **"Add Product" Button:**
     *   The button is enabled only when all required fields are filled and at least one image is selected.
     *   The button's background is always a shade of the primary color, with a semi-transparent version for the inactive state.
-    *   The button has no box shadow.
+    *   The button has no box shadow and is elevated by 2 pixels from the bottom.
 *   **Title:** The screen's title is "New Product."

 ## Current Task